qor72/veho/readme.md

 - Not a fan of passing the "received on" timestamps in the queries.
 Seems like a bug waiting to happen.
 - Known: if Stow fails during the "updates" there's no rollback
 - I wimped out on mocking the db for the tests
+- Probably should verify valid Warehouse IDs
+- Debated a few ways to do a cleaner set of validators, again, wimped for this version